-How to AirPlay audio to HomePod without Wi-Fi
+How to AirPlay iPhone or Mac audio to HomePod without Wi-Fi

-In this tutorial, we will show you how to stream music from your iPhone, iPad, and Mac to your HomePod even when you have no Wi-Fi connection and none of the devices are connected to a wireless network.
+In this tutorial, we’ll show you how to stream music from your iPhone, iPad, and Mac to your HomePod even when you have no Wi-Fi connection, and none of the devices are connected to a wireless network.

 AirPlay audio to HomePod from iPhone